 If you want an automatic movement watch that's going to cost up to $1000, do you really want one that you can only use in a narrow variety of circumstances?
 That's the logic behind the Hamilton Khaki field watch.
-It's dressy enough to wear around the office or formal engagements, but the blocky numbering and a design that prioritizes legibility over flash mean that it won't look strange worn at the beach or out to the club in the automatic Khaki field watch either.
+It's dressy enough to wear around the office or for formal engagements, but the blocky numbering and a design that prioritizes legibility over style mean that it won't look strange worn at the beach or out to the club either.

 8. Seiko SSC745 Quartz Watch

-Both the watch itself and the chronograph subdials packed in can be completely powered on solar energy.
-And the chronograph is highly precise too.
-With the ability to read time in segments of a fifth of a second, you'll always be accurate with your times in the gym or on the track.
+Both the watch itself and the chronograph subdials packed in can be completely powered by solar energy.
+The chronograph is highly precise, too.
+With the ability to read time with an accuracy of within a fifth of a second, you'll always be accurate keeping note of your times in the gym or on the track.

 9. Citizen Men’s Eco-Drive Chronograph